p1p13/p1p13.github.io/about.markdown

 permalink: /about/
 ---

-I am a Software Engineer at Microsoft Advertisement.
-Most of my work revolves around Information Retrieval and Natural Language Processing.
-I am excited about analyzing language with the lens of Computer Science and Mathematics.
+I am a Machine Learning Engineer at Microsoft Advertisement.
+My areas of interest span Information Retrieval, NLP, Vision and Deep Learning Theory.

-Besides, I am broadly interested in the Theory of Deep Learning and Computational Neuroscience.
+I have created this blog to create ML notes and also to organise my thoughts in general.